Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Evaluation

 \subsubsection{RQ3: Generalizability to Other Projects}

-A major concern with training-based methods is their generazability, namely, whether the approach is only applicable to a specific domain due to potential data leakage or overfitting.
+A major concern with training-based methods is their generalizability, namely, whether the approach is only applicable to a specific domain due to potential data leakage or overfitting.

-To investigate possible leakage, given that the seL4 proofs are publicly available and that the pre-trained model may have already incorporated some of the knowledge, we compute the similarity between the ground-truth proofs and the proofs generated by our approach.
-We adopt sequence similarity~\citep{lcvenshtcin1966binary} and Jaccard similarity~\citep{jaccard1901etude} as the evaluation metrics.
-The results are shown in Figure~\ref{fig:similarity curves}.
-They indicate that both similarity scores remain low except for one- or two-line proofs, which is not surprising since very short proofs tend to be identical.
-We further examined these short proofs and found that only 16.7\% are identical, providing strong evidence that data leakage in our fine-tuned model is unlikely.
+To investigate possible leakage, given that the seL4 proofs are publicly available and that the pre-trained model may have already incorporated some of the knowledge, we compute the similarity between the ground-truth proofs and the proofs generated by our approach using sequence similarity~\citep{levenshtein1966binary} and Jaccard similarity~\citep{jaccard1901etude}.
+As shown in Figure~\ref{fig:similarity curves}, both metrics remain low and, crucially, decrease as proof length grows.
+If the model were memorizing ground-truth proofs, we would expect similarity to remain high regardless of length; the observed downward trend instead suggests the model is synthesizing novel proof strategies rather than recalling memorized ones.
+The only exceptions are one- or two-line proofs, where the solution space is inherently small---yet even among these, only 16.7\% are identical to the ground truth.

 We further explore the generalizability of our approach and the fine-tuned LLM.
-We select three projects from the Archive of Formal Proofs (AFP\footnote{\url{http://afp.sf.org}}), i.e., X86 Semantics~\cite{X86_Semantics-AFP}, IEEE Floating Point~\cite{IEEE_Floating_Point-AFP}, and SATSolverVerification~\cite{SATSolverVerification-AFP}, to directly apply proof search on the theorems therein.
+We select three projects from the Archive of Formal Proofs (AFP\footnote{\url{https://www.isa-afp.org/}}), i.e., X86 Semantics~\cite{X86_Semantics-AFP}, IEEE Floating Point~\cite{IEEE_Floating_Point-AFP}, and SATSolverVerification~\cite{SATSolverVerification-AFP}, to directly apply proof search on the theorems therein.
 In addition, we include the code verification benchmark Code2Inv and translate its loop invariants into Isabelle theorems.

 The performance of our approach and baselines is shown in Figure~\ref{fig:afp results}.
 Because the X86 semantics benchmark is more relevant to the seL4 project, the fine-tuned LLM performs particularly well on it, yielding a 32.5\% higher success rate than the baselines.
 The other three benchmarks are hammer-friendly because of their SMT-oriented nature.
 Even in this setting, our framework demonstrates superior effectiveness, achieving an average relative improvement of 36.9\%.